Indulge in this White Chocolate Raspberry Cheesecake recipe! It’s creamy, smooth, and settled on top of a delicious Oreo crust.

 For the Crust

-- Preheat oven to 350 degrees, placing the top rack in lower third of oven.
-In a large mixing bowl, mix together the finely ground oreo cookies with the sugar and salt.
+- Preheat oven to 350 degrees Fahrenheit (175 degrees Celsius), placing the top rack in the lower third of the oven.
+In a large mixing bowl, mix together the finely ground Oreo cookies with the sugar and salt.
 Pour the melted butter over top and mix until the crumbs become coated.

 - Pour into the prepared springform pan and gently smooth out (I like to use a metal measuring cup for this).
 Carefully work the crumbs up the sides so that they are 1½" tall and approximately ¼" thick.
-You should have a nice layer on the bottom and the sides should go about halfway up your pan.
+You should have a nice layer on the bottom, and the sides should go about halfway up your pan.
 Place into the oven and bake for 8-10 minutes or until lightly golden brown.
-Turn oven down to 325 degrees.
+Turn the oven down to 325 degrees Fahrenheit (165 degrees Celsius).

 For the Filling

-- Beat the cream cheese, salt and vanilla in the bowl of a stand mixer for approximately 4 minutes or until smooth and creamy.
-With mixing speed on low, gradually add the sugar and the white chocolate, then turn back up to high and beat for an additional minute.
+- Beat the cream cheese, salt, and vanilla in the bowl of a stand mixer for approximately 4 minutes or until smooth and creamy.
+With the mixing speed on low, gradually add the sugar and the white chocolate, then turn it back up to high and beat for an additional minute.
 With mixing speed on low, add the eggs one at a time, mixing until incorporated.
-Add the sour cream, then the heavy cream, beat on high for 1 minute.
+Add the sour cream, then the heavy cream, and beat on high for 1 minute.

-- After the the cheesecake has baked, turn off the oven, slightly crack the door open and allow to cool for 1 hour.
+- After the cheesecake has been baked, turn off the oven, slightly crack the door open, and allow it to cool for 1 hour.
 This is the key to getting a perfect top without it falling or cracks forming.
-Remove the cheesecake from the bath, dry the bottom and cover with foil.
-Place in the refrigerator to chill for at least 4 hours before serving, I prefer 6+ hours.
-During the chilling process the cheesecake should come away from the edges of the pan, making it easy and mess-free to remove it before serving.
+Remove the cheesecake from the bath, dry the bottom, and cover with foil.
+Place in the refrigerator to chill for at least 4 hours before serving, preferably 6+ hours.
+During the chilling process, the cheesecake should come away from the edges of the pan, making it easy and mess-free to remove before serving.